So you need a homeschool classroom and you really don’t have room for it, huh? That means you might need some homeschool room ideas for small spaces?

 This first one even took advantage of an oddly shaped space!

 (I love the organized bins under the desk on this one!
-We might steal this idea.)
+We might steal this idea.
+It’s a great homeschool book storage idea or for organizing craft supplies!)

 Everyone has that nook of unusable space somewhere in their house — no matter the size of your house or apartment or . . . whatever.